AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Deployment Automation with GitHub Actions

 The image shows a GitHub repository page for "KodeKloudCoffee," featuring a list of files and a README section describing a coffee shop website project.
-The repository includes various files and commits, with details about languages used and suggested workflows.
+The repository includes various files and has no stars or forks.

 name: Deploy to Azure